intmus/inttheory22-23/_02-int-scales-keys/c1-intervals.md

   - _**Chromatic** intervals in the examples below_
     - All other intervals
 - **Inversions**
   - The bottom row of intervals are the inversions of each interval in the top row.
-For example, the M7 in the bottom row is the inversion of the m2 directly above it in the first row.
+For example, the M7 in the bottom row is the inversion of the m2 above it in the first row.

 {% capture ex1 %}X:1